boer-coding/safeStayNY-search-platform/README.md

-# SafeStayNY Search Platform🏙️🛏️🔍
+# SafeStayNY Search Platform

 [![Live](media/SafeStayNY.mp4)]

 ![SafeStayNY_cover](media/home.png)

-Welcome to SafeStayNY, your go-to platform for insights and recommendations on safety statistics, personalized host discovery, and Airbnb listings with safety scores in New York City.
+Welcome to SafeStayNY, your go-to platform for insights and recommendations on safety statistics, personalized host discovery, and Airbnb listings with safety scores in New York City. 🏙️🔍

-While traditional platforms like Airbnb focus on price and availability, many users want more—like knowing which neighborhoods are safe and which hosts are trustworthy for a better rental experience.
+While traditional platforms like Airbnb focus on price and availability, many users want more—like knowing which neighborhoods are safe 🛡️ and which hosts are trustworthy 🏠 for a better rental experience.

-Our platform meets these needs by analyzing recent crime data to evaluate neighborhood safety across NYC.
-We also highlight top hosts based on user preferences and generate tailored Airbnb listings that prioritize safety and your other specific criteria.
+Our platform meets these needs by analyzing recent crime data 📊 to evaluate neighborhood safety across NYC.
+We also highlight top hosts based on user preferences 🌟 and generate tailored Airbnb listings that prioritize safety and your other specific criteria. 🗺️🔑

 ---

 ## 🎬 Key Features:

-- **Crime Information:** View statistical data on top crime types and demographics, with filters to refine results for specific areas or the entire New York City region.
+- **Crime Information:** View statistical data on top crime types and demographics, with filters to refine results for specific areas or the entire New York City region.📊🔍
 - **Host Search:** Search or filter for trusted Airbnb hosts based on preferred neighborhoods, superhost status, and user-valued factors.
-Explore intuitive bar visuals and convenient links for further details.
+Explore intuitive bar visuals and convenient links for further details.🏠🌟
-- **Airbnb Recommendations:** Get recommendations for safe accommodations in New York through various filters, including five featured listings with the lowest crime rates and prices in each Neighborhood Group.
+- **Airbnb Recommendations:** Get recommendations for safe accommodations in New York through various filters, including five featured listings with the lowest crime rates and prices in each Neighborhood Group.🏙️🔑

 ## 🛠️ Project Architecture